 Owen Boss – Feb 2016

-David Bolger, Owen Boss and Louise Lowe came together almost two years prior to the premiere of THESE ROOMS to explore each others methodology and practices with the desire to co-create a truly interdisciplinary collaboration between their individual artforms.
+David Bolger, Owen Boss and Louise Lowe came together almost two years prior to the world premiere of THESE ROOMS in 2016 to explore each others methodology and practices with the desire to co-create a truly interdisciplinary collaboration between their individual artforms.

 His work for film includes the multi award-winning HIT AND RUN (CoisCéim/Saffron Pictures) and DEEP END DANCE (Wildfire Films).
 David has received numerous choreographic commissions for theatre and opera worldwide, recently co-directing MIDSUMMER with Joe Dowling for the Guthrie Theater (Minneapolis) and as Director (Movement) on the multi-award winning DRUIDSHAKESPEARE.

 As Co-Artistic Director of ANU Owen’s work includes: On Corporation Street (HOME Commission, Manchester), Sunder (Dublin Theatre Festival), Pals, The Irish at Gallipoli (National Museum of Ireland), Beautiful Dreamers (Limerick City of Culture), Vardo (Dublin Theatre Festival), Angel Meadow (Home Commission, Manchester), Vardo Development (Dublin Theatre Festival), THIRTEEN (Dublin Fringe Festival), Living the Lockout, Boys of Foley Street (Dublin Theatre Festival), Laundry (Dublin Theatre Festival), World’s End Lane (Dublin Theatre Festival), Fingal Ronan (Watermill Center New York), Basin (Dublin Fringe Festival).